deyavuz/ds105a-spotify-research/README.md

 1) Install the required dependencies by running `pip install -r requirements.txt`
 2) Activate the Python environment, as described above, by running `source venv/bin/activate`
 3) Run the Notebooks, starting from NB01, then NB02, and finally NB03

+### 🤖 Use of AI Chatbot ChatGPT
+I used ChatGPT as a resource to help me work through complex problems when I got stuck.
+You can access my conversation with the chatbot [here](https://chatgpt.com/share/674f266c-e398-8003-b138-2691cd4b9a9c)!